Bridge Diagnostics: Subchapter V Plan Confirmed by Cramdown

 | Collateral | priming first-priority lien on substantially all assets (excluding avoidance actions) |

-Plan structure: creditor classes and the practical meaning of a Subchapter V plan in a lab business.
-Bridge filed multiple iterations of a chapter 11 plan and ultimately proceeded on a second amended plan that was confirmed in September 2024.
-The plan structure described in docket-derived research indicates a granular secured creditor matrix (Class 1(a) through 1(m)), a dedicated insurer-related class (Class 2 for Blue Cross of California and Anthem Blue Cross Life), and a general unsecured class (Class 3).
-Two treatment mechanics stand out:
+Plan structure.
+Bridge filed multiple iterations of a chapter 11 plan and ultimately proceeded on a Second Amended Plan confirmed in September 2024.
+The plan included a granular secured creditor matrix (Class 1(a) through 1(m)), a dedicated insurer-related class (Class 2 for Blue Cross of California and Anthem Blue Cross Life), and a general unsecured class (Class 3).
+A portion of a secured claim held by "Hansen" was recharacterized into general unsecured treatment, and certain equipment collateral was surrendered to BayCap, with any deficiency treated as general unsecured claims.

 | Class (high level) | Constituency | Treatment concepts described |